Marianne Garneau takes a critical look at general strikes in Europe, and considers what it would take to import the

 This brings us to the third aspect: protesting policy.
 General strikes in Europe are directed at governments, not employers.
 A government will propose some policy change or other, like raising the retirement age, or cutting welfare benefits, and the unions will decide how to respond, from attempting to negotiate directly with the government, to calling a general strike.
 The general strike is meant to mobilize social unrest (and some economic penalties), to pressure government to back off from that proposal.

-General strikes are often called close to elections — and are most successful when called close to elections – because the goal is to influence support for the party in power: listen to us, or we’ll vote you out.
+General strikes are most successful when called close to elections, because the goal is to influence support for the party in power: listen to us, or we’ll vote you out.

 As noted, the union confederations in Europe have a more explicit political identity, and there is a greater tradition of militancy and political unionism in Europe.
 Moreover, the right to strike for some political goal is legally protected in many countries.
 Even where it is not, governments might hesitate to legally pursue the union confederations, or judges might hesitate to entertain prosecuting the unions.
 (In Germany and the UK, where there categorically is no protection for political strikes, there simply are no general strikes.)

 Unions in Europe are also coming from a position where historically, they have had much more of a seat at the table with government in negotiating policy than their counterparts in North America.
 For one thing, the unions have direct party affiliations – with the socialist party, the social democrats, the Christian democrats, etc. – and when those parties form governments, unions can be directly integrated in policy-making.
 But even aside from that, unions have had input.